Manish254252/exercise-bt-collections-arraylist-sortedsearch/PROBLEM.md

 ## Problem Statement: Search a specific value from a sorted catalog List

-**Given a catalog list and search value. sort the list and search for the given value in sorted list**
+**Given a catalog list and search value, sort the list and search for the given value in sorted list**

 **This exercise contains a class named CatalogSortedListSearch with the following methods:**